-4. Do not carry anything on the drive-over deck.

-- 5. Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors required by local highway and transport authorities are in place. - They must be clean and clearly visible by all overtaking and oncoming traffic. - 6.
-Slowly pull away from the working area. - 7.
-Keep to the right and yield the right-of-way to allow faster traffic to pass.
-Drive on the road shoulder, if permitted by law. - 8.
+- 10. Do not allow riders on the conveyor. - 11.
+Do not carry anything on the drive-over deck. - 12.
+Slowly pull away from the working area. - 13.
+Ensure the SMV (Slow Moving Vehicle) emblem, all lights and reflectors required by local highway and transport authorities are in place.

+They must be clean and clearly visible by all overtaking and oncoming traffic.

+- 14. Keep to the right and yield the right-of-way to allow faster traffic to pass.
+Drive on the road shoulder, if permitted by law. - 15.
 It is not recommended that the machine be transported faster than 32km/h (20mph).

+'

 ROAD SPEED Weight of fully equipped or loaded implement(s) relative to weight of towing machine

 up to 32km/h (20mph) 1 to 1, or less

 up to 16km/h (10mph) 2 to 1, or less

 Do not tow More than 2 to 1

-- 9. During periods of limited visibility, use pilot vehicles or add extra lights to the machine. - 10.
+- 16. During periods of limited visibility, use pilot vehicles or add extra lights to the machine. - 17.
 Always use hazard flashers on the tractor when transporting unless prohibited by law.